 - Consider assisted devices when walking alone becomes unsafe, like a cane, walker or wheelchair

 Another important factor that supports fall prevention in LBD is maintaining physical health.
 Exercise can help build muscle and cardiovascular strength, flexibility and improve balance.
-Always consult a doctor before starting any exercise program, and inquire whether physical therapy may be helpful in your situation.
+Always consult a doctor before starting any exercise program, and inquire whether physical and occupational therapy may be helpful in your situation.
 Consider mixing exercise with social activity to make it more fun, such as walking, biking, or swimming with a friend, dancing, or attending a tai-chi class.
 This will increase the likelihood of exercising on a regular basis.